 During the freshman and sophomore years, these sessions primarily focus on selecting a major, study skills, time management, wellness, developing productive relationships with faculty, and other topics especially relevant to the success of early career undergraduate students.
 In the junior and seniors years, Ryan scholars work with staff to develop their post-graduation success plans.

 As first year students, Ryan Scholars receive an upperclassman peer mentor through CU EMPower.
 This is a formal peer-mentoring program for incoming undergraduate, transfer, and graduate engineering students.
 In subsequent years, Scholars have the opportunity to serve as peer mentors.
-CU Empower offers regular group meetings which engages participants in group-mentoring activities with other students, staff, and faculty members.
+CU EMPower offers regular group meetings which engage participants in group-mentoring activities with other students, staff, and faculty members.

 Professional Development Support